 For More Information Contact: National Scholarships Office – firstname.lastname@example.org

 Who Can Apply: Currently enrolled sophomores, juniors, and seniors, or recent graduates and current graduate students at accredited, four-year undergraduate colleges or universities in the U.S. HIA seeks applicants who are mature, proactive, self-reliant, and comfortable in intensive group activity and interaction.
 All majors and academic disciplines are encouraged to apply.

 Description: The HIA Fellowship programs bring together international groups of college students and recent graduates to explore national histories of discrimination and resistance, as well as examples of issues affecting different minority groups today.

-The programs will take place for five weeks in the summer of 2017 in Amsterdam, Berlin, Copenhagen, Paris, Sarajevo, and Warsaw.
+The programs will take place for five weeks in Amsterdam, Atlanta, Berlin, Copenhagen, Detroit, Sarajevo and Warsaw in summer 2020.
 Each program is highly interdisciplinary, and features daily lectures and discussions with renowned academics, journalists, politicians, and activists, as well as site visits to government agencies, non-profit and community organizations, museums, and memorials.
 The programs seek to highlight different models of action to remedy injustice.